Auth Overview

 -

-the user registers (sign up)
+the user has registered (sign up)

 -

-the user logs in (sign in)
+the user has logged in (sign in)

 -

-the user logs out (sign out)
+the user has logged out (sign out)

-The login occurs in three scenarios:
+Login occurs in three specific scenarios:

 - the user is recognized by the SDK and is logged in automatically (credentials stored in browser)